Skip to main content

 • “The early game offers very little besides grinding.
 You spend most of your time farming resources just to unlock features that only become available much later.
 I've played many survival games, but this is one of the most tedious resource-grinding experiences I've ever seen.”

 • “Super grindy for a survival game, it's a city builder but it locks main city builder mechanics behind the bosses.
-Once you beat the first main boss and get to the desert area the game feels infinitely more painful since the desert has roughly zero trees to cut down.
-You end up having to daisy chain a huge wagon line from one of your original towns to the desert town with enemies that have the sole purpose to destroy your carts, like skeleton archers who will three shot your carts, satyr archers that will destroy your carts, and fiery elite enemies that shoot fireballs and completely destroy the entire chain.”
+Once you beat the first main boss and get to the desert area, the game feels infinitely more painful since the desert has roughly zero trees to cut down.
+You end up having to daisy chain a huge wagon line from one of your original towns to the desert town, and all throughout your journey, enemies will try to destroy your carts, making the grind frustrating.”

-• “There is a lot of tedious grinding.
-You spend a lot of time putting together your first town while having to go back and forth for resources.
-Building your town is also interesting but can become tedious fast.
-Making a whole city or outpost simply to harvest clay is tedious.”
+• “There is a lot of tedious grinding; you spend a lot of time putting together your first town while having to go back and forth for resources.
+Building your town is also interesting but can become tedious fast.”

 • graphics